billy1380/cv/williamshakour.md

 ##Skills
 - Proficient in Dart (used Flutter quite extensively)
+- Proficient at developing iOS applications.
+- Proficient at developing Android applications.
 - Proficient in Java (up to v11)
 - Proficient in UML based OOD using tools such as MS Visio (for Visual Studio) and various other tools e.g. Eclipse modelling framework.
 - Some knowledget of C# and .NET framework (1.0 - 3.5).
 I also have MCPs in coding using C# and developing web applications.